-As businesses begin to incorporate more technology into their environments, companies will also learn that these technologies do not last forever.
+As businesses incorporate more technology into their environments, companies will also learn that these technologies do not last forever.
 When storage mediums such as tape or hard-drives need replacing, businesses will copy and move the data to a newer drive.
 Once copied, many individuals think that merely erasing the storage medium will remove all the data.
 Erased devices still contain sensitive data, even if you cannot see it on a computer.
 Services and programs exist where individuals can recover data from various storage devices.
-With media sanitization, not only are the devices wiped but are left unusable afterward.
+With media sanitization, not only are the devices wiped, but they are left unusable afterward.
 Depending on how data is stored, multiple methods can ensure that no data is recoverable.

 The integration of data collection and analysis tools into modern manufacturing environments has revolutionized how companies operate while also creating new cybersecurity challenges.
 While manufacturers rarely gather personal information, their systems and devices capture, process, and store information using various inputs and media.
 This data is located not only on designated storage media, but also within devices used to create, process, and transmit this information.

 These systems and devices are filled with sensitive data that may be valuable to cyber criminals.
 This risk forces manufacturers to implement media protection policies to mitigate the risk of unauthorized information disclosure, maintain confidentiality, and ensure production equipment isolation from other forms of exploitation.

 Media Protection Policies

 When protecting active confidential or sensitive data, businesses can create Media Protection policies.
 These policies generally cover how to use, store, and transmit data in a way that maintains confidentiality and integrity during authorized use.
 However, when a device is retired or removed from the network, businesses should practice information sanitization.
 In this situation, many companies use the NIST 800 80 guidelines for media sanitization to further protect confidential data.

-Media Protection security principles are established in NIST SP 800-53.
+Media Protection security principles established in NIST SP 800-53.
 Security controls related to media protection include media: i) policies and procedures, ii) access, iii) marking, iv) storage, v) transport, vi) sanitization, vii) use, and viii) downgrading.
 (SP 800-53, Appendix F-MP).

 Why is media sanitization necessary?